 How to report a suspected pesticide-related bee kill

-The Oregon Department of Agriculture (ODA) Pesticide Program, responds to all allegations of bee kills or die-offs alleged to be pesticide related.
+The Oregon Department of Agriculture (ODA) Pesticides Program, responds to all reports of bee kills or die-offs alleged to be related to pesticides.

 Pesticide investigators may